 At the end of 2017, Equinor handed out several contracts in connection with the Snorre Expansion project (SEP).

 Aibel received the contract for extensive modifications on the Snorre A platform with a value of around NOK 1.6 billion, after having delivered the FEED study for this modification contract.
-The contract gives Aibel total responsibility for the engineering, procurement, construction, installation and commissioning of the topside facility project.
+The contract gave Aibel total responsibility for the engineering, procurement, construction, installation and commissioning of the topside facility project.